-If you’re looking for space-saving options, medicine cabinets, sliding doors, and wall-hung toilets all give you a little bit more space to play with.
+If you’re looking for space-saving options, medicine cabinets, a sliding door or pocket door, and wall-hung toilets all give you a little bit more space to play with.

 You can also use cute boxes or floating shelves to store what you need but keep it tucked out of sight when you aren’t using it.